The objective of BLAACKBOX is to advocate a varied program that reflects the cutting-edge diversity of contemporary art by artists of African origin.

 While in the USA, the artist started working along the lines of classicism and modernism to represent his immediate urban surroundings, focusing on the African American context.
 From his point of view as a perpetual immigrant, Kialeuka’s work translates how Black America is still subdued by the 3 dimensions of poverty, racism, and communitarianism.
 In this light, his paintings strive to restore the pride of those he sees as inescapably second-class citizens.

-Currently living and working in Brussels and having painted numerous large murals as a way to engage with contemporary history and local society in the USA, Kialeuka is co-founding BLAACKBOX in order to continue his work as a curator and producer of art exhibitions started in the USA, which aims at connecting artistic imaginations with local realities.
+Currently also working as the artistic director and curator of the Amadlozi Gallery of the African Heritage Cultural Arts Center in Miami (USA), Kialeuka has also painted numerous large murals as a way to engage with contemporary history and local society in the USA.
+He is co-founding BLAACKBOX in order to continue his work as a curator and producer of art exhibitions out of the USA, aiming to connect artistic imaginations with local realities.